JManzur/jmanzur-dev-container/README.md

 docker run --name jmanzur-dev-container -ti jmanzur/dev-container /bin/bash
 ```

+> [!WARNING]
-> ⚠️ **NOTE:** Using the --rm flag will automatically remove the container when it exits.
+> Using the --rm flag will automatically remove the container when it exits.
 If you want to keep the container around to inspect it later, you can remove the --rm flag and use `docker rm jmanzur-dev-container` to remove it when you’re done.

 ## How to use it in a Kubernetes cluster: